 Yes, thermography is completely safe.
-At Inner Image Clinical Thermography in Falmouth, ME we are proud to offer radiation free screening.
+At Inner Image Health Screening in Falmouth, ME we are proud to offer radiation free screening.
 Given that radiation exposure is a primary cause of cancer, this is a big deal.
 Also, there is no compression (squishing) of the delicate breast tissue.
 Chinese medicine states that trauma to the breast could be responsible for the development of breast disease.
 As a matter of fact, the imaging camera makes no contact with the body at all.
 We believe in the saying: “First, do no harm”.

 Who takes the images?

 The images are taken by a Certified Clinical Thermographer trained under the auspices of the American College of Clinical Thermology (ACCT).
 Inner Image Health Screening in Falmouth, ME has been a member in good standing of the ACCT since 2006.

 The images are read and interpreted by medical doctors specially trained in the protocols of reading thermal scans.
 These doctors are highly regarded in their primary fields and are happy to contribute to healthcare and early detection through the interpretation of these scans.
 The doctors who read the scans produced at Inner Image Health Screening in Falmouth, ME are affiliated with Electronic Medical Interpretation.

 Thermal imaging is ideal for women with dense breasts.
 Because thermograhy is measuring the skin surface temperature, the density of a woman’s breasts does not interfere with a clear read.
 According to the Susan G. Komen website: “Mammograms of dense breasts are harder to read than mammograms of fatty breasts.
 Women with high breast density are 4-5 times more likely to get breast cancer than women with low breast density.”
 All the more reason to choose thermal imaging.